-Action to be Impact on Funding Status Timeframe Implemented Replacement of The projected installation will result in Initial target for Electricity meters; the replacement - A total of about 12,500 electrical meters which will also increase the municipality's ability to generate of the total faulty (tempered / bridged, adequate cash flows to honour the or the total faulty broken, faulty etc) are Eskom account meters is to be replaced by the municipality.
-31 January Year 1 - Targeted meter replacement for the financial year 2025 targeted at = 7 500 (To be internally funded and where possible external funding will be sourced) To be monitored monthly with reference to the Year 2 - on-going inspection and meter consumption monitoring to curb electricity theft and tampering, Year 3 - on-going inspection and target. meter consumption monitoring to curb electricity theft and tampering,
+Action to be Impact on Funding Status Timeframe Implemented Replacement of Electricity meters; The projected installation will result in increased revenue and collection Initial target for A total of about 12 500 which will also increase the the replacement - A total of about 12,500 electrical meters of the total faulty (tempered / bridged, adequate cash flows to honour the broken, faulty etc) are Eskom account meters is to be replaced by the municipality.
+31 January Year 1 - Targeted meter replacement for the financial year targeted at = 7 500 (To be internally funded and where possible external funding will be sourced) 2025 To be monitored monthly with Year 2 - on-going inspection and reference to the target. meter consumption monitoring to curb electricity theft and tampering, Year 3 - on-going inspection and meter consumption monitoring curb electricity theft and tampering, to